lionturtle99/Portfolio/README.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)

 ## Acknowledgements
 - Thank you to my brother Lauden for encouraging me to pursue a career in tech and always believing in me.
-You're a great brother and a better friend. - Liam
+You're a great brother and a better friend.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)